JesseDevs/Pe-Projects/projects/PRO-site/write-up.md

 ## Home
 * Landing page.
 Very appealing.
-* Some tricks on the screen.
-Shows some skills :)
-   * Maybe like some animations / svg animations.
-   * I did originally want some svg animates based on scroll but might be too advanced at the moment.
-* Business card?
+* Business card.
 Me + a short and sweet description.
 Invites to get more info
+* Small text - about me intro
+* Some highlighted projects.
+Page for projects opens more.
 * Link to blog.
 * Contact form.
 * I don’t love dark and light mode, but showing that would be cool so it’s an idea.